AlibabaCloudDocs/ros/intl.en-US/API Reference/Template operations/GenerateTemplatePolicy.md

 You can call this operation to generate the policy information for a template.

 If the policy information involves Enterprise Distributed Application Service \(EDAS\), you must log on to your Alibaba Cloud account and grant corresponding permissions to the involved RAM user.
-For more information, see [Switch EDAS built-in authorization to RAM authorization](~~172383~~).

 ## Debugging